Signs of Water Damage Around Doors (How to Spot Hidden Moisture Early)

 Risk-increasing conditions include:

 Indoor humidity can also contribute to moisture buildup near doors, especially when condensation forms on cool surfaces.
-If your home experiences frequent humidity issues, it may help to evaluate overall moisture patterns using guidance from signs of high humidity in a house.
+If your home has frequent condensation, musty air, or damp surfaces, compare those patterns with signs of high humidity in a house.

 Early Signs of Water Damage Around Doors